Naringenin chalcone

 Naringenin chalcone is a common chalconoid (or chalcone, not to be confused with the compound chalcone).
 It is synthesized from 4-coumaroyl-CoA and malonyl-CoA by chalcone synthase (CHS), a key enzyme in the phenylpropanoid pathway.
 Naringenin chalcone can spontaneously cyclize to naringenin (a flavanone).
 In plant cells, this process is catalyzed by chalcone isomerase.

+Biosynthesis and metabolism

+Flavonoid biosynthesis in plants uses a phenylpropanoid metabolic pathway in which the amino acid phenylalanine is converted to 4-coumaroyl-CoA.
+This is combined with three units of malonyl-CoA to yield a group of compounds called chalconoids, which contain two phenyl rings.
+Naringenin chalcone is produced directly in this pathway by the enzyme chalcone synthase.

+It can cyclise spontaneously to naringenin but would provide racemic material.
+The enzyme chalcone isomerase constrains the reaction to give only the (S) isomer of the flavanone.

+Naringenin is then further transformed into naringin and other plant metabolites including anthocyanins.